How to Become a Lawyer in Canada

 • Reference letters.

-Make sure to check when the closing dates for applications are with each institute you apply to.
+Check the closing dates for applications with each institute you apply to.

 The first common-law Degree in Canada is the Juris Doctor or JD, which takes up to three years to complete.
 This is still an undergraduate degree even though you require a different undergraduate degree to gain admission to obtain this law degree.
 Other degrees after that will help you become a lawyer in Canada and work your way up.